usody/UsodyOS/README.md

 ## Test UsodyOS ISO
 --------------------

-If you want to boot UsodyOS ISO, make sure you have installed *qemu-system*, execute:
+If you want to boot UsodyOS ISO, make sure you have installed *qemu-system*, then execute:

 > sudo make boot_iso